dmpop/sonnenhut/README.md

 # Sonnenhut

 A crude Python script for photographers.
-Displays basic information, including current weather conditions and golden hour for a specified location.
+Displays basic information such as current weather conditions and golden hour for a specified location.

 ## Installation